School Site Coordinator Wanted

 - Lead the annual needs assessment process.
 This process will be based on data collected by school districts and schools as part of overall school improvement plans, surveys and discussions with staff, parents and students, and evaluation results from the previous year.

 - Lead the development and implementation of the school support plan.
-The plan will include measurable objectives around school attendance, as well as procedures for delivering widely available services (Tier I), targeted services (Tier II), and intensive, individualized services (Tier III), monitoring and adjustment of services, and evaluating and reporting effectiveness.
+The plan will include measurable objectives, as well as procedures for delivering widely available services (Tier I), targeted services (Tier II), and intensive, individualized services (Tier III), monitoring and adjustment of services, and evaluating and reporting effectiveness.

 - Monitoring and adjust services.
 The School Site Coordinator will regularly monitor and adjust services as needed to maximize effectiveness and impact.